35 Valentine's Day gifts we love from Nordstrom

 Hermès Terre d'Hermès Pure Perfume 6.7 oz ($220; nordstrom.com)

-A cologne that will always remind you of him because it smells so delicious, with notes of wood and shiso.
+A fragrance that will always remind you of him because it smells so delicious, with notes of wood and shiso.

 _______________________________________________________________________________